Undergraduate Sustainability Research Award

 Contact

-2022-2023 Award Description
+2025-26 Award Description

 The Undergraduate Sustainability Research Award promotes in-depth understanding of sustainability topics,

-- How you used campus and library resources.
+- How you used library resources.

 - Statement of support from a UMass Amherst faculty member who knows your work (does not have to be the instructor of the course for previous work).
 Upload a document from the faculty member, which could be either an email (with headers showing it came from the faculty member) or a signed letter.
+This letter or memo should endorse your application.
+A faculty member simply agreeing to write you a statement of support is not sufficient.
+The letter or memo should include comments from the faculty member on the strength of your work or your abilities as a student, in the context of this award.

-If submitting previous work, you will be prompted for the class it was for and the assignment.
+- If submitting previous work, you will be prompted for the class it was for and the assignment.

 To learn more about sustainability efforts at UMass check out these links:

-- Sustainable UMassA portal into Sustainability, Education, Research at UMass
+Sustainable UMassA portal into Sustainability, Education, Research at UMass

-- ScholarWorks Sustainable UMass CollectionIncludes Campus Data, Faculty Work, Sustainability Reports & Plans, and more
+ScholarWorks Sustainable UMass CollectionIncludes Campus Data, Faculty Work, Sustainability Reports & Plans, and more

 Timeline

-February 6, 2023 - Open for submissions (Beginning of Spring Semester)
+January 29, 2026 - Open for submissions (Beginning of Spring Semester)

 Eligibility

-- If you are in a 4+1 program, you are eligible while you are in the first 4 years.
+- If you are in a 4+1 program, you are only eligible while you are in the first 4 years.

 - Diversity of age, ability, race, religion, gender, social class, educational background is welcome.